CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY • March 2020.•.October.2021

 6 Freeman Dyson: I visited with Freeman Dyson in 1979 at the Institute for Advanced Studies, just down the street from Princeton.
 At that time he was considered the sage of IAS, a collaborator with Einstein, and an insider of the Manhattan project.

 7 Weltanschauung.
 There is a fair amount of confusion around the concept of a Weltanschauung (Wikipedia).
 Four categories — postpositivism, constructivism, advocacy/participatory, and pragmatism — are the four classic worldviews.
 Others ascribe seven different categories: Theism, Atheism, Pantheism, Panentheism, Deism, Finite Godism, and Polytheism.
 One group is from the perspective of the finite and the later from the infinite.
 None have an integrated, mathematical view of the universe.
 And, each position is held by various groups of self-assured people throughout the world.
 It is no wonder why we are so contentious, confused, and on edge.

 8 Domain of perfection.
 Today we would say that this domain will be primarily under the 64th notation.
-Here, perhaps the scholars among Langlands programs, string theory, and loop quantum gravity research will have the best possible insights to localize and specify the functionalities within each domain or notation.
+Here, perhaps the scholars among Langlands programs, string theory, loop quantum gravity research and a few others will have the best possible insights to localize and specify the functionalities within each domain or notation.
 Additional references: